The stochasticity parameter of quadratic residues: Introduction

-In this work we study the set $R_M=\{a^2: a\in\Z_M \}$ of quadratic residues modulo $M$.
-It has multiplicative structure, and, as one may expect, there are many evidences for its random behaviour as an additive set: say, in the case of a prime modulo $p$, the probability that a random element of $\Z_p$ is a quadratic residue is close to $1/2$, and it can be shown (see Lemma \ref{lem2.2}) that for any arbitrary disjoint subsets $C_1$ and $C_2$ of $\Z_p$ the events $x+c_1\in R_p$ and $x+c_2\notin R_p$, $c_1\in C_1$, $c_2\in C_2$, are mutually independent, provided that $|C_1|+|C_2|\ll \log p$ (in particular, $R_p$ contains any additive configurations of length $\ll\log p$).
-The last phenomenon also comes up in the case of square-free modulo $m$; see Lemma \ref{lem2.3}.
-In the general case, the main evidence for random behaviour of $R_M$ is the following.
+of quadratic residues modulo $M$.
+It has multiplicative structure, and, as one may expect, there are much evidence for its random behavior as an additive set: say, in the case of prime modulus $p$, the probability that a random element of $\Z/p\Z$ is a quadratic residue is close to $1/2$, and it can be shown (see Lemma \ref{lem2.2} below) that for any arbitrary disjoint subsets $C_1$ and $C_2$ of $\Z/p\Z$ the events $x+c_1\in R_p$ and $x+c_2\notin R_p$, $c_1\in C_1$, $c_2\in C_2$, are nearly independent, provided that $|C_1|+|C_2|\ll \log p$ (in particular, $R_p$ contains any additive configurations of length $\ll\log p$).
+The last phenomenon also comes up in the case of square-free moduli; see Lemma \ref{lem2.3}.
+In the general case, the main evidence for random behavior of $R_M$ is the following.
 Write $R_M=\{0=r_1<r_2<...<r_{|R_M|}\}$, set $r_{|R_M|+1}=M$, and take an index $i$ randomly and uniformly in $\{1,...,|R_M|\}$; then on average we have $\E(r_{i+1}-r_i)=\frac{M}{|R_M|}$.
-The limit distribution of the distances $r_{i+1}-r_i$ was found by Kurlberg and Rudnick (see \cite{KR} and \cite{Kur}); they proved that
+The limit distribution of the distances $r_{i+1}-r_i$ was found by Kurlberg and Rudnick (see \cite{KR} and \cite{Kur}); they showed that (here and in what follows $\o(M)$ stands for the number of prime divisors of $M$)

-uniformly in the range $0\leq u\leq u_0$ for any fixed $u_0$, which is exactly the distribution (\ref{rand}) of gaps for a random set.
-This result supports the conjecture that
+uniformly in the range $0\leq t\leq t_0$ for any fixed $t_0$, which is exactly the distribution (\ref{1.2}) of gaps for a random set.
+This result supports the conjecture that, as $\o(M)\to\infty$,

 however, to make this rigorous we need good upper bounds for the contribution of large gaps between residues.
 On the other hand, if $\o(M)\to\infty$, then $|R_M|\to\infty$ and $M/|R_M|\to\infty$, and we have by (\ref{1.3})